Browse our guides or talk to our team.

 Product teams and marketing teams alike can use and benefit from empathy mapping exercises.
+For example, product teams might use an empathy map during the requirements phase to organize feedback into user stories.
+Marketing teams might create an empathy map to create customer personas.
 Any time you want to create a shared understanding of a certain type of user, this exercise can be helpful.

 Empathy mapping can be done at the beginning of the UX design process, or it can be used further along in the design process as new products or features are being tested.
 It can also be used in tandem with other UX-focused exercises like customer journey mapping and story mapping.